aedobbyn/beer-data-science/compile/compile.md

 key_preface <- "/?key="
 ```

 The API returns 50 results per page so if we want more than just the first 50 results, we'll have to string a bunch of responses together end to end.
-For a given endpoint, the API response will contain the total number of pages for that output.
+For a given endpoint, the API response will specify the total number of pages for that output in `numberOfPages`.
 So, we use the function below to hit the BreweryDB API and ask for `1:number_of_pages`.
 This way, if we only want the first 3 pages, say, we can change `number_of_pages` to 3.

 In the case that the response contains only one page (as is the case for the glassware endpoint), `numberOfPages` won't be returned, so we'll set our `number_of_pages` to 1.
 The `addition` parameter can be an empty string if nothing else is needed.